musetronstar/tagd/README.md

 *intelligent agents* (human or machine) to assign and retrieve the semantic meaning of tags through a meta-conceptual language called **TAGL**.

-By defining *super relations*, tags can be represented as a tree of knowledge called a **tagspace**.
+By defining *subordinate relations*, tags can be represented as a tree of knowledge called a **tagspace**.
 TAGL maps to a tagspace.
 A web service called **httagd** in turn maps to TAGL, enabling communication over the Web and integration with other services.